 Search Appearance >

 Structured Data.
 Please note that this feedback is delayed, but it can be great for catching errors.

 In order for your Schema implementation to be effective, it does generally need to be implemented perfectly.
 If you don't have the required elements in place it will likely be ignored.
 The more of the optional tags you use though, the more likely it seems to be included.
 Just make sure you don't try to game things.
 Trying to manipulate search engines via Schema markup can seriously harm your site (they levy manual penalties for that).

 Schema.org is an initiative that was launched in 2011 by Google, Bing, and Yahoo.
 A few months after its launch, Yandex joined the initiative as well.

 Out of all the search engines, Google has by far the best support for Schema.org.
 Throughout this article we focus on implementing Schema for Google, but what about the others?

 In March 2018, Bing confirmed that it was supporting Schema.org.
-They support the following Schema types via Microformats, RDFa, and JSON-LD (similar to Google):
+They support the following Schema types via Microformats, RDFa, and (opens in a new tab) (similar to Google):

-More information can be found in their help section about marking up your site.
+More information can be found in (opens in a new tab).

 While Yahoo's webmaster resources don't say anything about support for Schema.org, they do support it.
 Yahoo Search, which is powered by Bing, seems to support the same Schema types as Bing does.